deepoo07/resume-screening-ml-jira/README.md

 The project includes end-to-end steps such as data preprocessing, feature extraction, model training, evaluation, and deployment using a reusable prediction script.

+## Dataset

+The dataset used for this project is available here: (https://drive.google.com/file/d/102EOmf_RfKS-A9JJX9xKvQ9lvQQeyRNo/view?usp=sharing)

+Due to file size limitations, the dataset is not included in this repository.

 ---

 ## Problem Statement